 If this is relevant to your industry, you should look into it.

 Nevertheless, every employee, volunteer, and job applicant should be screened.
 There may be times when it is not possible to conduct a DBS check due to legal reasons.
 An organization that opts to conduct a basic screening rather than a full DBS check is not subject to the same restrictions as one that conducts a full DBS check.
+Alternatives to DBS could be to hire a Reliable person tracing service and find out full background information on any potential employee.
+This will give you the most thorough and accurate image of the person before they are hired as part of your business.

-An employer can verify the employment history of a job applicant by contacting former employers.
+A Reliable person tracing can verify the employment history of a job applicant by contacting former employers.
 There is a widespread misconception among employers that they have rights and obligations regarding previous employers.
 It becomes more challenging when negative comments are made in this situation.
 Due to this, former employers usually only provide simple information about employment dates, titles, duties, and wages.

 Our background check company, for instance, is able to provide more relevant information when we conduct the job history check.
 It is possible for employers to find out what employees have to say while maintaining anonymity and professionalism at the same time.